 You can determine whether your property falls within a Development Permit Area by reviewing Schedule B - Form, Character and Sustainability Development Permit Areas or Schedule C: Environmental Development Permit Areas of the White Rock Official Community Plan, 2017, No. 2220 (the "OCP") (PDF).

 All Development Permit Guidelines can be located in Part D: Development Permit Area Guidelines of the White Rock OCP.
 Please note that certain types of development are exempt from the development permit process (see section 22.2 and 23.2 of the OCP).
-Please note that the White Rock Planning Procedures Bylaw, 2017, No. 2234 (PDF) provides further distinction between a Major Development Permit and a Minor Development Permit, as further described below:
+The White Rock Planning Procedures Bylaw, 2017, No. 2234 (PDF) provides further distinction between a Major Development Permit and a Minor Development Permit.

 Minor Development Permits